A Hybrid Statistical Learning Framework for Capability-Based Decision Support in Manufacturing: Simulation and Illustrative Evaluation

 \section{Simulation and Illustrative Evaluation}

-This section evaluates the proposed framework from a decision-risk perspective.
+This section evaluates the proposed framework from a capability-based decision-support perspective.
 The objectives are as follows: (i) to illustrate how capability uncertainty propagates into decision risk at the dimension level, and (ii) to quantify how the hybrid model improves decision reliability relative to classical and purely data-driven approaches.

 We first present a numerical illustration to build intuition, followed by a simulation study evaluating estimation error and its impact on decision stability.